 If we feel a more detailed examination is needed, we have the ability to schedule a bronchoscopy with full sedation at Children’s Hospital.
 We also work closely with pediatric ENT, who are experts in assessing the anatomy of the upper airway as well as being able to offer surgical correction if need be.
 We evaluate many infants with noisy breathing from a variety of problems including floppy airways, infections, wheezing, and other potential lung problems.

 We have a team of physicians, nurse practitioners, and respiratory therapists who are comfortable in caring for children with tracheostomies and require mechanical ventilation at home.
-Many of these children are medically complex and we do our best to have a team approach to care, which many times includes additional respiratory therapists from Equipped for Life, the GHS home health company that services the ventilators and related equipment.
+Many of these children are medically complex and we do our best to have a team approach to care, which many times includes additional respiratory therapists from Equipped for Life, the Prisma Health home health company that services the ventilators and related equipment.

 For more information on how to take care of a child with a tracheostomy, download our guide.